Skyline Foundation

 What Skyline Looks for When Identifying Partners:

-• Organizations earning respect in their field and partnering effectively with others
+• Organisations earning respect in their field and partnering effectively with others

 • Leadership that demonstrates field recognition

-• Organizations that could become long-term partners (grants reflect growth trajectory)
+• Organisations that could become long-term partners (grants reflect growth trajectory)

 • Leadership and boards that are inclusive and caring toward staff